-Rishi also has experience in internal investigations and enforcement matters, including representing clients in matters involving the U.S. Securities and Exchange Commission, U.S. Department of Justice, U.S. Commodity Futures Trading Commission, state attorneys general, and overseas government regulators and agencies.
+Rishi also has experience handling internal investigations and enforcement matters, including representing clients in matters involving the U.S. Securities and Exchange Commission, U.S. Department of Justice, U.S. Commodity Futures Trading Commission, state attorneys general, and overseas government regulators and agencies.

 Rishi joined the firm in 2008 and became a partner in 2016.